skellis46/finger-pointing-moon/case-for-support.md

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

-- recognising limit of that which is countable develop emerging research areas, methods or approaches
-    - traditionally we have focused on what can be seen, but what if we use occuolocentric tools to focus on that which cannot be seen?
-    - building an epistemology of practice
-    - methods and outcomes through the visual but what is not there foster interdisciplinary research in your field
-    - epistemologies of the south
-    - critical race theory / black studies /
-    - visibility / invisibility
-be creative and inspire creativity in other researchers
-    - continue pushing alternative methods of representation
-    - exploring alternative methods for dialogue / sharing

 ### Overview

 Intro here about the nature of the design, why it's appropriate.
-Multi-modal. practice and The research design comprises two overlapping areas of research that underpin the project: 1) practice-research and epistemics; 2) leadership, uncertainty and humility.
+Multi-modal. practice and The research design comprises

-The areas overlap because of potential for leadership to be understood as a practice of epistemic humility. add something here about affecting change (Bendell). something about it being comprehensive.

-#### Research Area: knowledge production, uncertainty, practice-research and epistemics
+create the conditions in which to develop an original set of practice-research epistemic principles (and also set of values).

+### Research problems as methodological design

 This area contains experimental practice-research fieldwork and traditional scholarly research to approach experiences and understandings of practice-research epistemics from the inside (through practice) and the outside (through scholarship).